-- If you feel that your complaint has not been satisfactorily resolved at stage one, you can request that your complaint is reviewed at a higher level.
-At this stage, the complaint will be passed to the Chief Executive who may investigate the facts of the case or delegate a suitably senior person to do so. - In the case of the Chief Executive being the subject of the complaint, the trustee responsible for handling complaints will investigate the matter. - The request for higher level review will be acknowledged within five working days of receipt and the acknowledgement will detail who is dealing with the matter. - In considering the complaint, the person responsible may review the paperwork of the case and speak with the person who dealt with the complaint at stage one. - We will aim to provide a final response to stage two complaints within 30 days from acknowledgement of the request for higher level review.
-Where this is not possible, because for example, an investigation has not been fully completed, an update on the progress of the complaint will be provided with an indication of the expected timescales for a full response. - Whether the complaint is upheld or not, the final response will provide brief details of the actions we have taken to investigate the matter, the conclusions reached, the reasons for this, and any further action taken as a result of the investigation. - The decision taken at stage two is final, unless the Chief Executive or the trustee decide it is appropriate to seek external assistance with resolution.
+- If you feel that your formal complaint has not been satisfactorily resolved at Stage One, you can request that your complaint is reviewed at a higher level.
+At this stage, the complaint will be passed to the Chief Executive who may investigate the facts of the case or delegate a suitably senior person to do so. - In the case of the Chief Executive being the subject of the complaint, a nominated trustee will be appointed by the Chair or Vice-Chair to investigate the matter.

+- The request for higher level review will be acknowledged within five working days of receiving it, and an acknowledgement will be provided, detailing who is dealing with the matter. - In considering the complaint, the person responsible may review the paperwork of the case and speak with the person who dealt with the complaint at Stage One. - We will aim to provide a final response to stage two complaints within 30 days.
+Where this is not possible, because for example, an investigation has not been fully completed, an update on the progress of the complaint will be provided with an indication of the expected timescales for a full response. - Whether the complaint is upheld or not, the final response will provide brief details of the actions we have taken to investigate the matter, the conclusions reached, the reasons for this, and any further action taken as a result of the investigation. - The decision taken at stage two is final, unless the Chief Executive or trustees decide it is appropriate to seek external assistance with resolution.